 Make sure to apply as early as possible to allow time for all documentation and processes to be completed.

-- Send the completed application and all supporting documents (application fee, transcripts, test scores and the financial guarantee) to:
+Submit your application for admission online and send the all supporting documents (application fee, transcripts, test scores and financial guarantee) to:

 International Undergraduate Admissions